SpongePowered/SpongeDocs/source/plugin/practices.rst

 ~~~~~~

 Mixins are specifically for transforming classes before other mods/plugins start.
 ForgeModLoader calls these mods
 “Coremods”.
-SpongeForge is a Coremod, and deploys Mixins on startup.
-Mixins cannot be used by plugins.
+SpongeForge is a Coremod, and deploys mixins on startup.
+It is possible for plugins to use mixins, but
+by that point they are better classified as mods.

 Packets